-Unfortunately, even after I tried the programs listed above, some successfully, some not, I still managed to end up incarcerated for felonies related to my drug use.
-I have spoken to many families who have lost all hope, believing a jail or prison sentence is the only way to save their addicted love one.
+Unfortunately, even after I tried the programs listed above, some successfully, some not, I still ended up incarcerated for felonies related to my drug use.
+I have spoken to many families who have lost all hope, believing a jail or prison sentence is the only way to save their addicted loved one.
 I can tell you with 100% certainty, this is not the case.

 From Honor Roll to Homeless in Handcuffs